thacherT1D/webdevstuff/Programming_with_Javascript/Object_Oriented_JS_Part_II.md

-# OOP I Did It Again: Prototypal Inheritance and JS
+# OOPs I Did It Again: Prototypal Inheritance and JS

 ## Objectives